microbiomeDB/MicrobiomeDB/README.md

 myAlphaDivDT <- getComputeResultWithMetadata(alphaDivResults, DiabImmune, 'host_body_site')
 ```

 Or you can take these results as a `data.table` object and use them to build plots and things with ggplot2 or any other tool you like.

-Let us know if you build something interesting, encounter any bugs, or just wish something were easier to do.
+**Let us know if you build something interesting, encounter any bugs, or just wish something were easier to do.
 We'd love to hear from you!
+We consider each new issue filed to be a compliment.**

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.